Max-Meldrum/Max-Meldrum.github.io/_posts/2016-08-31-Influxdb-Grafana.md

 ---

 The purpose of this post is to show how one can use InfluxDB and Grafana to monitor systems.
 Down below is how the final output looks like.
-One graph showing the total requests of the system and the other the CPU of imaginary hosts.
+One graph showing the total requests of the system and the other, CPU of imaginary hosts.

 ![](../assets/img/posts/influxdb-grafana/datavisualyappl.PNG)